gencf/Flexible-Visual-Recognition-by-Evidential-Modeling-of-Confusion-and-Ignorance/README.md

 <br>

-We also calculated some random samples and picked the ones with high confusion or high ignorance like the original paper (from Figure 7).
+We also calculated some random samples and picked the ones with high confusion or high ignorance, like the original paper (from Figure 7).
 The main purpose is to show the effectiveness of the method in handling uncertainties.

 <p align="center">